awsdocs/amazon-redshift-developer-guide/doc_source/r_ALTER_TABLE.md

 You can't rename an external table\.

 ALTER COLUMN *column\_name* TYPE *new\_data\_type*
-A clause that increases the size of a column defined as a VARCHAR data type\.
+A clause that changes the size of a column defined as a VARCHAR data type\.
 Consider the following limitations:
 + You can’t alter a column with compression encodings BYTEDICT, RUNLENGTH, TEXT255, or TEXT32K\.
++ You can't decrease the size less than maximum size of existing data\.
 + You can't alter columns with default values\.
 + You can't alter columns with UNIQUE, PRIMARY KEY, or FOREIGN KEY\.
 + You can't alter columns inside a multi\-statement block \(BEGIN\.\.\.END\)\.

+ALTER DISTKEY *column\_name* or ALTER DISTSTYLE KEY DISTKEY *column\_name*
+A clause that changes the column used as the distribution key of a table\.
+Consider the following:
++ You can only alter the DISTKEY of tables whose original DISTSTYLE is EVEN or KEY\.
++ VACUUM and ALTER DISTKEY cannot run concurrently on the same table\.
+  + If VACUUM is already running, then ALTER DISTKEY returns an error\.
+  + If ALTER DISTKEY is running, then background vacuum does not start on a table\.
+  + If ALTER DISTKEY is running, then foreground vacuum returns an error\.
++ You can only run one ALTER DISTKEY command on a table at a time\.
++ After ALTER DISTKEY runs, for tables with a SORTKEY defined, we recommend that you run a VACUUM \[FULL\|SORT ONLY\] command to re\-sort the table\.
+For more information, see [VACUUM](r_VACUUM_command.md)\.
+Currently, Amazon Redshift Advisor recommendations are only generated for tables without sort keys\.
+When specifying DISTSTYLE KEY, the data is distributed by the values in the DISTKEY column\.
+For more information about DISTSTYLE, see [CREATE TABLE](r_CREATE_TABLE_NEW.md)\.

 RENAME COLUMN *column\_name* TO *new\_name*
 A clause that renames a column to the value specified in *new\_name*\.
 The maximum column name length is 127 bytes; longer names are truncated to 127 bytes\.
 For more information about valid names, see [Names and Identifiers](r_names.md)\.